saturnflyer/characterize/README.md

 # Characterize

-Make your models behave in special ways.
+Make your models behave in special ways without wrapping them.

 Characterize is built on top of [Casting](https://github.com/saturnflyer/casting) and makes it easy to get going in Rails.